adarsh-sng/programming-notes/javascript/0_randomnotes.md

 Object.keys() - Returns an array of a given object's own enumerable property names, in the same order as that provided by a for...in loop.
 Object.values() - Returns an array of a given object's own enumerable property values, in the same order as that provided by a for...in loop.
 Array.from() - Creates a new, shallow-copied Array instance from an array-like or iterable object.

+- what is deep copy and shallow copy?

+what are @parameters and @returns in jsdoc? what are decorators in js?